 Early in the development, many delegates weren't yet allowed to vote for independence as the states had not yet authorized them to do so.
-In the meantime, a group of men were appointed to draft an official declaration, with hopes that the states would soon be willing to back the document when it was sent to the crown in England.
+In the meantime, a group of men was appointed to draft an official declaration, hoping that the states would soon be willing to back the document when it was sent to the crown in England.

-On June 11, 1776, Congress appointed a "Committee of Five", consisting of John Adams of Massachusetts, Benjamin Franklin of Pennsylvania, Thomas Jefferson of Virginia, Robert R. Livingston of New York, and Roger Sherman of Connecticut, to draft a declaration.
+On June 11, 1776, Congress appointed a "Committee of Five," consisting of John Adams of Massachusetts, Benjamin Franklin of Pennsylvania, Thomas Jefferson of Virginia, Robert R. Livingston of New York, and Roger Sherman of Connecticut declaration.

-This Declaration committee operated from June 11,1776 until July 5, 1776, the day on which the Declaration was published.
+This Declaration committee operated from June 11,1776, until July 5, 1776, when the Declaration was published.
 The Committee of Five first presented the document to Congress on June 28, 1776.